nuagenetworks/nuage-kubernetes/OpenShift-Installation/Openshift-Installation.rst

        nuage-vrs-docker-<version>.tar
        nuage-infra-docker-<version>.tar

-3. Load the following docker images on your slave nodes:
+3. Load the following docker images on your worker nodes:

    ::